On the probability that all eigenvalues of Gaussian, Wishart, and double Wishart random matrices lie within an interval: Conclusions

 \section{Conclusions}

-Iterative algorithms have been found to evaluate in few seconds the exact value of the probability that all eigenvalues lie within an arbitrary interval $[a,b]$, for quite large (e.g. $500 \times 500$) real white Wishart, complex Wishart with arbitrary correlation, double Wishart, and Gaussian symmetric/hermitian matrices.
+Iterative algorithms have been found to evaluate in few seconds the exact value of the probability that all eigenvalues lie within an arbitrary interval $[a,b]$, for quite large (e.g. $500 \times 500$) real white Wishart, complex Wishart with arbitrary correlation, double Wishart, and Gaussian symmetric/Hermitian matrices.
+These exact results for finite dimensions are therefore complementary to methods for the analysis of asymptotically large matrices, like the approaches based on Coulomb gas models \cite{DeaMaj:06,MajViv:12}.

-For large matrices, simple approximations based on shifted incomplete gamma functions have been proposed, and it is proved that the probability that all eigenvalues are within the limiting support is $0.6921$ for real white Wishart and GOE, and $0.9397$ for complex white Wishart and GUE.
+Simple approximations based on shifted incomplete gamma functions have also been proposed, and it is proved that for increasingly large matrices the probability that all eigenvalues are within the limiting support is $0.6921$ for real white Wishart and GOE, and $0.9397$ for complex white Wishart and GUE.

-For example, we analyzed the probability that all eigenvalues are negative for GOE, of interest in complex ecosystems and physics, and compared the new expressions with the concentration inequality based bounds in the context of compressed sensing.
+For instance, we analyzed the probability that all eigenvalues are negative for GOE, of interest in complex ecosystems and physics.
+As another example, in the context of compressed sensing we compared the new expressions with the concentration inequality based bounds.